Assisted Living for Seniors with Pets - Caring.com

 where you can find studies in full along with other related research in a variety of fields.

 Thousands of people are experiencing physical, emotional or cognitive challenges that are not helped by traditional medical therapies.
 Yet many of these challenges can be supported by a service animal or a therapy animal interaction.
-Further, many people are either unaware that support is available to them, services aren’t available in their community or
+Further, many people are either unaware that support is available to them, services aren’t available in their community or it is simply cost-prohibitive.

 Examples of just a few challenges: